-Our speech and debate program (the Wasatch Independent Debate League) has been around for 15 years and is directed by Sam Martineau.
+The speech and debate program (the Wasatch Independent Debate League) has been around for nearly 15 years and is directed by Sam Martineau.

-In this class, students learn the skills of critical thinking, persuasion, listening, and effective communication in context of seven speaking and debate events.
+In this class, students learn the skills of critical thinking, persuasion, listening, and effective communication in context of eight speaking and debate events.

-The effects of this class on our students is incredible, and as a result, our students frequently place in national competitions.
-Not only that, our students learn the soft skills they need to be successful at anything they do later on in life.
+The effect of this class on students is incredible, and as a result, students frequently place in national competitions.
+Not only that, students learn the soft skills they need to be successful at anything they do later on in life.

-Directed by Sam Martineau, this course will be all about learning the text, context, meaning and intent behind the constitution.
-Specifically, students will use Moot Court to learn this document inside and out.
+Directed by Joseph Holt, this course is about learning the text, context, meaning and intent behind the Constitution.
+Specifically, students use Moot Court to learn this document inside and out.

-Students will use real and hypothetical cases in a mock supreme court setting to learn the meaning and merit behind everything in this founding document of our nation.
+Students use real and hypothetical cases in a mock Supreme Court setting to learn the meaning and merit behind everything in this founding document of our nation.

-Year one will focus on the body of the constitution.
-Year two will focus on the amendments.
-Students will argue in moot court both in class and against other students in moot court competitions!
+Year one focuses on the body of the Constitution.
+Year two focuses on the amendments.
+Students will argue in moot court - both in class and against other students in moot court competitions!